kerrieclark831/search/README.md

 # Application Bulkheads at SHOP.COM

-The website on which I currently work (http://www.shop.com) is undergoing a major overhaul from an aging monolithic application to a more distributed SOA architecture.
+The website on which we currently work (http://www.shop.com) is undergoing a major overhaul from an aging monolithic application to a more distributed SOA architecture.
 Part of this effort involves breaking out functional pieces of the front end application into separately managed and deployed web applications that together make up the SHOP.COM website.
 For example, we have applications for:

 * Searching
 * Product Catalog